In recent years, online banking has revolutionised financial services.

 This technology serves two key purposes:

-- It keeps scammers out of your account.
+- It keeps scammers out of your online account.

 - They can use it to spot fraudulent transactions and prevent money laundering abuse on their services.

-Knowing that your bank has this technology in place can give you added confidence that your money is safe.
+Knowing that your bank has this online banking security technology in place can give you added confidence that your money is safe.

-Some online banks require two-factor authentication when you log in.
+Some online banks require two-factor authentication (2FA) when you log in.

 This means you need to be able to confirm your identity twice.
-For example, you may have to enter your password and then confirm a code sent to your phone number or email address.
+For example, you may have to enter your password and then input a code from an automated phone call or that’s been sent to your phone number or email address.

-Crucially, two-factor authentication also helps to prevent identity theft, as even if a scammer manages to work out your password, they’re unlikely to be able to get the access code they need from your phone or email.
+Crucially, 2FA measures also help to prevent identity theft.
+Even if a scammer manages to work out your password, they’re unlikely to be able to get the access code they need from your phone or email.

 Most online banks have a session time-out feature when you’re using their services.